 3. Hedera Helix

 Hedera Helix, or English Ivy, is a highly decorative plant that contains a naturally occurring steroid called sapogenin as well as polyacetylene compounds.
 All parts of the ivy are toxic, but the leaves pose the greatest danger.

 When dogs chew these leaves, they may suffer from abdominal pain, vomiting, and diarrhea.
 Sometimes the chemical compounds present in the leaves bring on a rash and excessive salivation in dogs.

 This is an exotic plant to have around the home, and is very often used in landscaping.
 Although all parts of the plant are poisonous to pets, the seeds are especially fatal.
 They contain cyasin, which can cause liver failure, diarrhea, vomiting, and even bruising.

 Caladium is a household favorite because of its brilliantly colorful leaves.
 Curious pets suffer from vomiting and drooling when they nibble at these.
 It can also cause swelling and burning of the tongue and the mouth.

+These are just a few common poisonous plants to dogs and avoiding them inside and outside is one of many useful dog-friendly gardening tips.
 If you suspect that your pet has chewed on or ingested a toxic plant, don’t hesitate to take him to the vet or to the poison control center.
 Remember, before bringing home potted plants, check to see if they are hazardous to your dog.